wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/master_worker.md

 submodule: 'distributed_computing'
 ---

-The goal of this module is to introduce you to the basic concepts of the master/worker model of computation.
+The goal of this module is to introduce you to the master/worker model of computation, which in some sense just extends client-server.

 Go through the following tabs in sequence...